 Update: Since the Housing Element was published, the housing land trusts have moved off of the County's housing priorities.
+This program has been discontinued, and is not included in the updated Housing Element.

 Policy HE 30 Strengthen and Clarify County Inclusionary Housing Requirements.
 Potentially broaden and strengthen the County's Inclusionary Housing Ordinance to include larger-scale single-family residential developments, which are currently exempted.
 Also, adopt Inclusionary Housing administrative guidelines to provide greater clarity and consistency in implementation of the regulations, and to allow greater flexibility as market conditions or housing regulations change over time.